Chair of the Department of Physics: Gregory Gerbi

 Professor: Mary Crone Odekon

-Associate Professor: Gregory Gerbi, Kendrah Murphy
+Associate Professors: Gregory Gerbi, Kendrah Murphy, Javier Perez-Moreno

 Visiting Assistant Professor: Don Bunk